Continuous Integration (CI) in software development

 - Code analysis tool (SonarQube)

-- Artefact repository server (Nexus Repository)
+- Artefact repository server ( e.g. Nexus Repository)